Masterpiece 2022: Sims Hilditch x Philip Mould

 How would you describe the aesthetic?

-Our stand recreates an enticing drawing room rather than a gallery, with the idea that guests will be able to visualise the paintings in situ within their own homes.
+Our stand recreated an enticing drawing room rather than a gallery, with the idea that guests would visualise the paintings in situ within their own homes.
 We incorporated the armchairs and the skirted sofa from our collaboration with George Smith into the design, which we upholstered in a textured and playful fabric from the British fabric house Fermoie.
 We wanted to champion British makers when designing this stand and Fermoie, who print all of their fabrics in their Marlborough warehouse, was a great choice.
 Throughout their production process, they do not use any harmful materials traditionally associated with printing.